galaxyproject/ansible-galaxy/README.md

 You can control various things about where you get Galaxy from, what version you use, and where its configuration files will be placed:

+- `galaxy_config`: The contents of the Galaxy configuration file (`galaxy.ini` by default) are controlled by this variable.
+It is a hash of hashes (or dictionaries) that will be translated in to the configuration file.
+See the Example Playbooks below for usage.
+- `galaxy_config_files`: List of hashes (with `src` and `dest` keys) of files to copy from the control machine.
 - `galaxy_repo` (default: `https://github.com/galaxyproject/galaxy.git`): Upstream Git repository from which Galaxy should be cloned.
 - `galaxy_commit_id` (default: `master`): A commit id, tag, branch, or other valid Git reference that Galaxy should be